Takashiidobe/notes/src/books/learn-you-a-haskell/learn-you-a-haskell-chapter-8.md

 a bool is either False or True.

-Here\'s how Int is defined:
+Here's how Int is defined:

 ```hs
 data Int = -214783648 | ... | -1 | 0 | 1 | ... | 214783647
 ```

-Let\'s make our own type to represent a shape:
+Let's make our own type to represent a shape:

 ```hs
 data Shape = Circle Float Float Float | Rectangle Float Float Float Float